G6EJD/ESP32-8266-Adjust-WiFi-RF-Power-Output/README.md

 void setup() {
   Serial.begin(115200);
   WiFi.mode(WIFI_AP_STA);
-  WiFi.softAP("TestNetwork", "password"); // Monitor the WiFi signal strength of the ESP generated Network called 'TestNetwork'
+  // Now get the ESP to create a test network so you can see the difference in RF power / signal strength WiFi.softAP("TestNetwork", "password"); // Monitor the WiFi signal strength of the ESP generated Network called 'TestNetwork'
   WiFi.begin("yourSSID", "yourPASSWORD");
   while (WiFi.status() != WL_CONNECTED) {